IMAGELINK 9600 Archive Writer Series

 Complete your records management strategy -- Capture subsystem software and the Imagelink 9600 Archive Writers offer a highly automated method for rendering records to archival format.
 You can set up a rules-based process to export selected records for Reference Archiving that works in the background.
 Duplicating and storing archived records is easy, inexpensive, and secure.

 When users want to refer to specific records, they can search your enterprise database from within their applications.
 Requests pass over your network to your choice of electronic retrieval workstations available from Eastman Park Micrographics.
 Here the record will be found, digitized, and returned.
 Records can be batch processed and automatically managed as folders.
 The digital images can then be repurposed just like any other digital file.
 They can be distributed according to the requestor’s needs as hard copy output, faxes, or e-mail attachments, or posted to an image server using your current compression scheme.
 The requesting parties, whether users on your network or external customers or auditors, can then be directed to these images via links embedded in emails.

-Implement Reference Archiving with speed and quality -- All the hardware, software, and media necessary to create and access a Reference Archive of digital records is available now.
-The process has been proven already in large-scale document management and content management applications.
-The core technology is based on ISO/ANSI standards using media with a certified life expectancy of 500 years.
-As a records management solution, Reference Archiving is virtually future-proof.
+Implement Reference Archiving with speed and quality -- The IMAGELINK 9600 Series Archive Writers are designed and tested to perform and yield optimum results when used as part of the Reference Archive System including IMAGELINK Archive Writers, RA film and IMAGELINK processing chemicals.
+This 16mm, high‐quality microfilm is ISO/ANSI‐certified for a life expectancy of a minimum 500 years when properly processed and stored under controlled conditions.
 And the Imagelink 9600 Archive Writer Series provide fast, convenient output with quality that stands up to comparison with a printed page, but with storage and management properties that are much more efficient and cost effective.